barnabeepickle/file-breaker/README.md

 ## About
 File-Breaker is a Python library and command line tool that provides<br/>
 a number of functions relating to dividing files into different parts.
+> The Logo was created using a Python script and the Pillow Module.
 ### Future
 - [x] Implement library of functions.
 - [x] Implement Command Line Interface for the library.